aidandamerell/Spotlight/README.md

 # Spotlight

 ## Synopsis
-This script was created to provide a full LDAP enumeration suite for use of penetration tests.
-It allows for the enumeration of users, groups, forests and computers from an Active Directory LDAP server over either LDAP or LDAPS.
-Unlike current tools, this tool will enumerate infinite nested members for groups.
+This script was created to provide a full LDAP enumeration suite for objects stored in Active Directory.
+It allows for the enumeration of users, groups, domain and computers from an Active Directory LDAP server over either LDAPS or LDAP.
+Unlike current tools, this tool will enumerate infinite nested members for groups which are considered administrative

 ## Options